BetsL/read/README.md

 # read
-A mini-site housing [reading] decoding strategies; an interactive tool for primary learners and their families.  // Can't wait to add some JavaScript to this ... generating ... comprehension questions +/or sight words ... or both!
+A mini-site housing [reading] decoding strategies; an interactive tool for primary learners and their families. // Live site in active use with my classroom community // JS audio complete!

+This project gave me an opportunity to put my goals of (educational) transparency and accessibility into practice.
+I work with students/families from a variety of backgrounds/abilities and I wanted to give them keys to basic (English) literacy success.
+The audio and visual details were added to achieve those ends, as well as links to additional resources.
+Future goals include keyboard accessibility and refactoring.

 ![read-full-d](https://user-images.githubusercontent.com/44883733/55193355-1a914280-517d-11e9-94d0-90bd6c8e307e.png)